-84. Appendix 3 provides for the serving and receipt of interim statements by Network Rail and the freight operator in which performance related incidents and their associated costs are itemised.
+83. Appendix 3 provides for the serving and receipt of interim statements by Network Rail and the freight operator in which performance related incidents and their associated costs are itemised.
 It also includes a dispute and statement adjustment mechanism.

-Schedule 9 - Limitation on liability
+Schedule 9 Limitation on liability

-- 85. This schedule sets out the limitations on the liability of each party.
-In the freight operator customer contract the liability cap in paragraphs 1(a) and 1(b) (i) is left blank and will need to be completed by the parties.
-The indexation provision in Schedule 9 of the freight operator customer contract should match the indexation provision in schedule 9 of the freight operator's existing freight track access contract to ensure that the Liability Cap under this contract matches the liability cap under that track access contract. - 86.
-In the freight customer contract, the default cap of £6,500,000 in 2019/20 prices is included in the contract.
-The parties can agree to use a different liability cap in paragraphs 1(a) and 1(b) (i), having regard to our policy on the liability framework8.
+- 84. This schedule sets out the limitations on the liability of each party.
+The indexation provision in Schedule 9 of the freight operator customer contract should match the indexation provision in schedule 9 of the freight operator's existing freight track access contract to ensure that the Liability Cap under this contract matches the liability cap under that track access contract. - 85.
+In the freight customer contract, the default cap of £8.3 million (2023-24 prices) is included in the contract.